gabriel-guelfi/Pesticide/README.md

 It is a come-in-handy open source tool for debugging purposes.
 When you call, it reunite all the request and execution info, shows it centralized in a friendly Graphic Interface screen, then stops the script till that very moment.

+Pesticide - PHP Debugger Tool is an Open Source, Free software.
+And is under the terms and conditions of GNU/GPL license.
+You not only have permission to distribute it, but is also encouraged to.
+But read the license, before.
+A copy of the GNU/GPL license is attached with the source code, within the root folder.

 **Features:**

 - An info header, filled with data of the current request URI, date and time and moment of execution;